-The automotive industry is affected globally by various regulations related to the environment and safety, such as exhaust emissions, CO2/fuel efficiency, noise, chemical substances and recycling, and these regulations are getting more stringent year by year.
-To comply with these regulations, meet society's expectations and minimize its impact and reliance on natural capital, Nissan formulates an environmental strategy based on materiality assessments of management risk factors, analyzing the company's potential issues and opportunities and identifying issues that are crucial for both Nissan and its stakeholders.
+The automotive industry is affected globally and throughout its value chain by various regulations and social requirements related to the environment and safety, such as exhaust emissions, CO2/fuel efficiency, fossil fuel restrictions, noise, chemical substances, recycling, and effects on water resources, ecosystems and other natural capital, while these regulations are getting more stringent year by year.
+To meet these requirements, Nissan formulates an environmental strategy based on materiality assessments of management risk factors, analyzing the company's potential issues and opportunities and identifying issues that are crucial for both Nissan and its stakeholders.

 In this context, Nissan believes that one effective solution from a long-term perspective will be the widespread use of zero-emission vehicles.
 Nissan started sales of Nissan LEAF, the world's first affordable, mass-produced EV, in 2010.
-The Renault-Nissan Alliance has a goal of becoming a leader in zero-emission vehicles and is considering partnering with national and local governments to promote zero-emission mobility and to help build a supporting infrastructure.
+The Renault-Nissan-Mitsubishi Alliance also has a goal of maintaining EV leadership toward 2022, and is considering partnering with national and local governments to promote zero-emission mobility and to help build a supporting infrastructure.
 Nissan will help to reduce CO2 emissions by continuously developing technologies to improve fuel efficiency in internal combustion engines and bringing them widely into the market.
-In particular, the company will promote highly fuel-efficient, low CO2 emitting vehicles equipped with such technologies as its hybrid system, fuel efficient direct injection engine and continuously variable transmission (CVT).
+In particular, the company will promote highly fuel-efficient, low CO2 emitting vehicles equipped with such technologies as its flagship e-POWER electrification technology and revolutionary variable compression ratio turbo engine, fuel-efficient direct injection engine and continuously variable transmission (CVT).

 Stricter controls on environment-impacting substances are being implemented in countries around the world.
-In accordance with a globally uniform policy on reducing the use of environment-impacting substances, Nissan is strengthening its management of environment-impacting substances, adhering to a well-planned schedule for their reduction and advancing the use of alternative substances.
+In accordance with a globally uniform policy on reducing the use of environment-impacting substances, Nissan is strengthening its management of environmentimpacting substances, adhering to a well-planned schedule for their reduction and advancing the use of alternative substances.
 In 2005, the company drew up policies regarding the use of substances scientifically recognized as being hazardous or carrying high hazard risks, as well as those identified by NGOs as dangerous.
-In 2007, these policies became unified global standards for Nissan, restricting environment-impacting substances to a stricter degree than the domestic laws of the countries and regions where it operates.
+In 2007, these policies became unified global standards for Nissan, and in 2016 they were issued as common technology standards for the Alliance, restricting environment-impacting substances to a stricter degree than the domestic laws of the countries and regions where it operates.
 Based on this approach, Nissan has developed internal engineering standards restricting the use of designated substances.
 The standards identify the chemicals whose use is either prohibited or controlled, and they are applied in selecting the materials, parts and articles for Nissan vehicles from the stage of initial development.
 Demand for mineral resources and fossil fuels has steadily increased in response to the economic growth of emerging countries.
-In addition to promoting reduced use of virgin natural resources through resource-saving and resource-recycling measures, it is becoming important to procure natural resources that have a lower impact on the Earth's ecosystems, not only from the standpoint that these resources are limited but also considering the wide-ranging effects that resource extraction has on ecosystems.
-Nissan has raised to 25% the target for the usage of recycled material per new vehicle for which production begins in fiscal 2016.
-To achieve this, the company promotes design centered on the vehicle lifecycle, reduces the use of scarce resources, reduces waste and promotes expanded use of recycled materials.
+In addition to promoting reduced use of virgin natural resources through resource-saving and resource-recycling measures, it is becoming important to procure natural resources that have a lower impact on the Earth's ecosystems, not only from the standpoint that these resources are limited (including the mineral resources for motor and battery applications, the use of which is expected to increase with electrification) but also considering the wide-ranging effects that resource extraction has on ecosystems.
+Nissan's aim is that by 2022 some 30% of the resources used in the manufacture of its vehicles will not rely on newly mined resources.
+To achieve this, the company considers vehicle lifecycle and promotes weight reduction, less use of scarce resources, less waste and increased use of recycled materials.
+Additionally, Nissan promotes rebuilding, remanufacturing, and reuse to maximize opportunities for recapturing the residual value of cars and parts.